dsgiitr/website/README.md

   * Clone the repository.
   * Run `hugo server -D` in the directory.

-## Deploy

-Run `hugo` in the directory and commit the `docs/` for the changes to be deployed onto the website.

-## How to add a blog?

 ## Requirements
   * Hugo

 ## TODO

-- [ ] Fix website private issue with chrome browser.
 - [ ] Change B/W image to blue filtered for team page
 - [ ] Add velocity JS to scroll icon
 - [ ] Refactor Events to News everywhere.